-A suitable towed device should be used to provide drag, maximise aerial extent and maintain the line directly behind the vessel during crosswinds.
+Sufficient drag must be created to maximise aerial extent and maintain the line directly behind the vessel during crosswinds.
+This may be achieved using either towed devices or longer inwater sections.

 2.7 Offal and discard discharge management

 Seabirds are attracted to offal that is discharged from vessels.
 Ideally offal should be retained onboard but if that is not possible, offal and discards should not be discharged while setting lines.